GeoffAWaddington/CSI30Wiki/CSI-Changelog.md

 ## New Feature: Auto-Tick-Count Generation for Encoders+Stepped Parameters
 If you're utilizing the new [ZoneStepSizes](https://github.com/GeoffAWaddington/CSIWiki/wiki/CSI-Changelog#zonestepsizes-and-stp-files) feature, CSI will automatically create a tick-count list for comfortably cycling through stepped parameters so they're not going by too quickly to be useful or too slowly to be enjoyable.
 First, you need to define your encoders using the RotaryWidgetClass, StepSize, and DefaultAcceleration features in the .mst.
 Once you have that, you just need a .stp file (ZoneStepFile) for any fx you map.
 CSI does the rest!

-## Fixes for FXZone Crash and DisplayMode Spread
+## Fixes for FXZone Crash and DisplayMode Spread [EZFXZones Have Been Deprecated]
 Bug fixes for an EZFXZone crash when parsing an incorrect syntax and a fix for the DisplayMode "Spread" setting not working as expected.

 ## New Feature: Local Modifiers